akweiss/RNA-seq-intro/R.md

 Now we see our medians all vary between 0 and ~3.
 Interesting!
 After some thought, this does make sense; reads that only appear once in our data can only be mapped once - if they map at all - and log2(1) = 0.
 Thus, this seems to imply that our bg_chrX data has a lot of genes with very low or zero abundance in our samples, while the bg_chrX_filt data removes these to give a better feel for the proportion of genes with higher abundance.

-Next, let's investigate which genes missed our cutoff of q < 0.05.
+Next, let's investigate which transcripts missed our cutoff of q < 0.05.
 We can do this by looking at the first 20 rows of our results_transcript dataframe.

 ```sh
 > head(results_transcripts, 20)